-INFO 498: Special Topics in Informatics (5 Credits)
+INFO 498: Special Topics in Informatics (4 credits) Individuals and Society, Diversity

 This course explores key issues around identity and place, cultural diffusion, and notions of community in the context of Tahiti, French Polynesia through understanding different systems of knowledge.
 The course content is interdisciplinary in nature and draws on scholarship from information science, geography, history, and anthropology to help students understand the cultural, social, and economic realities of this island society.
 Reading materials include authors from Polynesia and other regions of the world to add a comparative and cross-cultural framework.
 Through lectures, readings, discussions, the writing process, and field work in the context of Tahiti that draws on the expertise of local residents and contributors, students will develop an understanding of "wayfinding" through the lens of place and identity and critically examine traditional knowledge systems.
 Students will also have an opportunity to learn the Tahitian language through a course module provided by a Tahitian instructor.

 Learning goals include: